proximax-storage/go-xpx-chain-sdk/api.md

 }
 ```

+structure which includes several properties for defining mosaic `SupplyMutable`
+- is supply of defined mosaic can be changed in future `Transferable` - if this
+property is set to "false", only transfer transactions having the creator as
+sender or as recipient can transfer mosaics of that type.
+If set to "true" the
+mosaics can be transferred to and from arbitrary accounts `LevyMutable` - if
+this property is set to "true", whenever other users transact with your mosaic,
+owner gets a levy fee from them `Divisibility` - divisibility determines up to
+what decimal place the mosaic can be divided into `Duration` - duration in
+blocks mosaic will be available.
+After the renew mosaic is inactive and can be
+renewed

 #### func  NewMosaicProperties

 ```go
 func NewMosaicProperties(supplyMutable bool, transferable bool, levyMutable bool, divisibility uint8, duration *big.Int) *MosaicProperties
 ```
+returns MosaicProperties from actual values

 #### func (*MosaicProperties) String